 But unlike some others, she was neither offended nor frightened by the depth of His insight, and so eventually she became His follower and strong witness.
 She is traditionally known by the name Photini.
 With her sons and sisters, she was arrested by the Emperor Nero and later suffered martyrdom, but not before she brought the cruel emperor's own daughter to the faith.

-A few years ago, Newsweek Magazine, as well as other more academic publications, trumpeted the news of a "remarkable discovery" concerning another of Christ's female followers.
+Some years ago, Newsweek Magazine, as well as other more academic publications, trumpeted the news of a "remarkable discovery" concerning another of Christ's female followers.
 The discovery was made by a feminist professor of Christian Studies at Brandeis University.
 By reading older versions of the Bible, this professor had found out that the person mentioned by Saint Paul in Romans 16:7 is a woman named Junia, not a man named Junius.
 According to the Newsweek article, her name had been "masculinized" over the centuries by Biblical translators "with their own agenda"—presumably a misogynistic agenda.

 But Saint John Chrysostom, in the fourth century, wrote this about Junia: "Oh, how great is the devotion of this woman, that she should be counted worthy even to be called an apostle."
 The so-called discovery of Junia's identity as a female really reflects only incomplete knowledge and superficial research on the part of some modern scholars, not a brave uncovering of deliberately-hidden truth.